reactjs/react.dev/content/docs/addons-test-utils.md

 > Note:
 >
 > `mockComponent()` is a legacy method that is no longer needed.
-A similar method can be implemented directly.
+A similar pattern can be implemented directly.

 * * *